weavejul/CompNeuroDiRP/README.md

 ### Calendar 📅:

+- **9/20:**
-- **[DATE TBD]**: The first day of the group will be a basic introduction to neuroscience (behavior of individual neurons and neurons in groups).
+  - Will be a basic introduction to neuroscience (behavior of individual neurons and neurons in groups).
 We will also pick the topic for the next meeting.
+  - <a href = "https://docs.google.com/presentation/d/1rGYJxhl2N0D2FNJOnoF-xJ-zQfPaJh2zwuNdMoSgMsI/edit?usp=sharing">Link to slides</a>
+- **9/27:**
+  - We will go over [this paper](./Resources), in which a group of biological neurons on a dish are trained to play Pong!
+  - The paper is dense, so [here's an article](https://www.the-scientist.com/how-neurons-in-a-dish-learned-to-play-pong-70613) which breaks it down in more simple terms.
 ---

 Happy to have you here!